pratik1424/Image-recognition-using-Keras-and-Tensorflow/Readme.md

 # Image recognition using keras and Tensorflow
-The project aims to build a simple image recognising model based on cifar-10 dataset, availabe [here].
+The project aims to build a simple image recognising model based on cifar-10 dataset.

 ## About the dataset
 The CIFAR-10 dataset consists of 60000 32x32 colour images in 10 classes, with 6000 images per class.
 There are 50000 training images and 10000 test images.